Tap to get financing

 In this article:

-Gyms and health clubs across the U.S. produced approximately $80 billion in revenue in 2017 alone.
-And, if you’re a gym or health club owner, you might be looking to get a gym equipment loan through the SBA.
-Fortunately, the SBA 7(a) loan program, as well as the SBA 7(a) Express Loan both permit borrowers to finance the purchase of gym equipment— which could make them a great choice for your business’s needs.
+If you’re the owner of a gym or health club, you know: Equipment is expensive.
+Thankfully, the SBA 7(a) loan program, as well as the SBA 7(a) Express Loan both permit borrowers to finance the purchase of gym equipment.
+This could make either a great choice for your business needs.

 SBA Loan Terms for Gym Equipment